 Your best bet is to thoroughly read your airline's policy before you book your flight.
 You may also want to check out TripAdvisor's flight search tool, which has a fee estimator that lists fares in conjunction with airline baggage fees based on how many pieces of luggage you plan to travel with.

 Kudos to the no-frills discount airlines that don't charge travelers the price of a steak dinner just to check a bag.
-Southwest Airlines allows two checked bags per passenger, while JetBlue lets passengers check one bag for free.
+Southwest Airlines allows two checked bags per passenger, while JetBlue permits one free checked bag if you purchase anything besides its cheapest fare.
 Unfortunately, not all discount airlines have magnanimous baggage policies.
-You could pay anywhere from $25 to $100 for a carry-on bag aboard Spirit Airlines if it doesn't fit under the seat in front of you, and the carrier's checked bag fees cover a similar range.
+You could pay anywhere from $26 to $100 for a carry-on bag aboard Spirit Airlines if it doesn't fit under the seat in front of you, and the carrier's checked bag fees cover a similar range.

 Purchase a small luggage scale and pack it with you when you travel.
 If your bag is just under the weight limit on your outgoing flight, extras you pick up along your trip, from souvenirs to soggy rain coats, could add some serious heft on the way home.
 Avoid overweight baggage fees by weighing your luggage each time you fly, including before your return flight.
 Is your luggage too heavy for the flight back?
 Stuff some things into your travel partner's suitcase or ship them home.

 At first glance, shipping one's bags may sound like a prohibitively expensive prospect.
 But take another look at your airline's baggage policies (most major airlines charge $50 roundtrip for first checked bags), and suddenly standard delivery services and even luggage shipping companies don't sound like such a bad idea.